thebkv/bkv/isaiah09.md

 **Isaiah 9 begins in a land that has already been brought low.
 Zebulun and Naphtali have known darkness and invasion, and Isaiah says that this same territory will see a great light.**

-From there the chapter unfolds naturally.
+The chapter then moves through a clear sequence.
 The people rejoice.
 The yoke is broken.
 Isaiah remembers the day of Midian, when God delivered Israel from an enemy they could not overcome by their own strength.
 Then a Child appears, and the government rests upon his shoulder.

-The second half of the chapter shows why this new government is needed.
+The second half of the chapter shows what life looks like when the old government continues.
 Israel has been struck, yet the people keep rebuilding from the same pride that brought them into trouble.
 Their leaders mislead them, wickedness spreads through the land, and eventually the tribes themselves turn against one another.

 Isaiah begins with a land under foreign power and ends with a people consuming themselves from within.